-If you’re looking to buy one or have already acquired one you might be wondering ‘where should I store my telescope?’
-Here I cover the things you need to consider and the best options when looking to store your tube and optics.
+If you’re looking to buy or already have one, you might be wondering ‘Where should I store my telescope?’
+Here I cover storage ins and outs, what to avoid, and the best options to consider when looking to store your telescope tube and optics.

 Where should you store your telescope?
 It’s best to store your telescope in a dry and dust-free location away from direct sunlight and where ambient temperatures fluctuate little, i.e. no sudden marked changes in temperatures.
 Room temperature is fine within your home in a spare room or bedroom, with limited dust and humidity.